New Talent Strand

 The Micro Market is a really valuable opportunity to showcase work and opportunities to do this at this level are extremely scarce.
 So, having a shop window is critical.
 To be able to see ten execs at once is an incredible opportunity for a new producer and as there are less homes for this kind of material, there needs to be greater visibility than ever."

 "The incredible pool of talent working in the micro to small budget space is all too easily overlooked, but it is in this space that you often find the next big thing."

 Andrea Scarso, Investment Manager, Ingenious

-“Micro Market was brilliantly run, with high quality projects and talent.”
+“Brilliantly run, with high quality projects and talent.”

 David Shear, CEO, Shear Entertainment

 - The 19th edition of @rainbowfilmfest is in full swing!
 Supported by #FilmHubLondon , catch a captivating screening b… https://t.co/TQ1QRHs2NN

 - RT @BFI : We're excited to announce the launch of our BFI Commission: a new report that proposes measures to aid the future success of UK in…